-Ross Butler Joins ‘To All The Boys’ Sequel As Peter Kravinsky’s Best Friend Trevor Pike
+Ross Butler Joins ‘To All The Boys’ Sequel As Peter Kavinsky’s Best Friend Trevor Pike

 Ross Butler and Noah Centineo are bringing their real life friendship to the screen, as the 13 Reasons Why star is the latest actor to sign on for the sequel to Netflix’s hit rom-com To All The Boys I’ve Loved Before, E!
 News reported.

 The news was confirmed with a tweet from Netflix’s “See What’s Next” Twitter account sent out on Monday, April 1.
-In the post, the streaming service revealed that Ross would be taking on the role of Trevor Pike, who is Noah Centineo’s character Peter Kravinsky’s best friend.
+In the post, the streaming service revealed that Ross would be taking on the role of Trevor Pike, who is Noah Centineo’s character Peter Kavinsky’s best friend.

 The news was also accompanied with a quirky photo of Ross and Noah, providing yet another display of their off-screen friendship that is sure to shine through in the upcoming film.